LyricFinancial/integration-guides/documentation/docs/03_Lyric_Snippet/Lyric_Snippet.md

     document.addEventListener('confirmationComplete', eventHandler);

-**5) Once the Lyric API has been successfully called, call advanceRequestComplete function passing the ACCESS_TOKEN that was returned in the header of the Lyric /clients API call.
-This will remove the wait indicator as well as open the Lyric vAtm page in a new browser.**
+**5) Once the Lyric API has been successfully called, call advanceRequestComplete function passing the ACCESS_TOKEN that was returned in the header of the Lyric /clients API call.**

     lyric.advanceRequestComplete(accessToken);

+  If you're using the **syncAutoRedirect** strategy, then the wait inidicator will be removed and the Lyric vAtm page will automatically open in a new browser.
+This strategy could be affected by pop up blockers since it opens a new web page in a new tab without direct input from the user.
+You will need to be prepared to handle that if you use this strategy.

+  If you're using the **syncManualRedirect** strategy, the wait indicator will be removed, then a new modal will appear letting the user know that their registration was successful and they will need to click a button to go over to the vAtm page.

+  We are working on an **async** strategy that will send the user over to the vAtm prior to the registration call even completing.

 **6) If an error occurs, call the advanceRequestError function.**